General Assembly

 WHAT IS IT AND WHAT DOES IT DO?

 The General Assembly consists of commissioners elected by presbyteries.
-Half of the commissioners will be Ministers of Word and Sacrament, half will be elders.
+Half of the commissioners will be ruling elders, half will be teaching elders.
 Few will ever have been commissioners to the General Assembly before, but most will have served in one of the other governing bodies of our church: the session, which provides care and oversight of a local congregation; the presbytery, which provides care and oversight of a group of congregations; or the synod which provides care and oversight of several presbyteries.

 It reviews the work of synods, resolves controversies in the church, is responsible for matters of common concern for the whole church, and serves as a symbol of unity for the church.